About Scott McDougall

 Before Real Estate

-After Manitoulin Secondary School I attended Ryerson University.
+After Manitoulin Secondary School I attended Toronto Metropolitan University (formerly Ryerson University).
 Upon graduating with a degree in Mechanical Engineering I soon was in the manufacturing industry where I remained for 15 years, primarily in operations.
 In one position I was the Manager of Quality Assurance responsible for preparing Canadian and US facilities for ISO 9001 certification.
 It was an invaluable experience in better understanding what it takes to ensure consistent and improving service to customers.
 During that time I resided in North Bay and Meaford.

 I enjoy being active in my community and contributing to its well being.